Matheus2212/Matheus2212/README.md

 ## Additional info

-I took part into manny other projects, but most of it I'm not allowed to list here.
+I took part into manny other projects but most of it I'm not allowed to list here.
 I hope the above is suficient for you to decide if I am or not a good choice/fit for the job.

 Thank you for reading this far!